Novimatrem/blog/_posts/2022-03-24-april-fools-pre-warning.markdown

 Even if I do realise what day it is, I can easily lose track.
 I have a script that reminds me of the day and time every hour, but I still forget frequently without checking.

-I have a thing that I do, every single April Fools’ day, and this year will be no different, in which I will not be around, the day before, the day of, and the day after April Fools’ day, because I truly and thoroughly do not wish to be a part of it, it is really bad, for me.
+I have a thing that I do, every single April Fools’ day, and this year will be no different, in which **I will not be around, the day before, the day of, and the day after April Fools’ day**, because I truly and thoroughly do not wish to be a part of it, it is really bad, for me.

 Instead, I will be spending that time doing something isolated from the current date, gaming on an old console, watching older YouTube videos, playing DRM-free offline-only games that don’t accept this horrible concept of a day.